- •

 Depending on the season and the ferry company, you may come across special offers for the Athens (All Ports) to Patmos route, including early booking discounts or limited-time promotions.
 To stay informed, follow the Ferryscanner blog, connect with us on social media, or subscribe to our newsletter.
 Any valid offers are automatically applied during the booking process, ensuring you always get the best price for your trip to Patmos.

-How to get from Athens to Patmos
+How to get from Athens (All Ports) to Patmos

-Other travel options from Athens to Patmos
+Other travel options from Athens (All Ports) to Patmos

 The most comfortable and fastest way to travel from Athens (All Ports) to Patmos is with hoper, which offers helicopter transfers to the Greek islands.
-The trip takes only 81 minutes, with ticket prices starting at €577.00.
+The trip takes only 81 minutes, with ticket prices starting at €485.00.
 Departures are taking place from the heliport in Koropi.
 Routes run year-round but may be affected by weather.
 Helicopter ride will save you time and get you to Patmos in style, with breathtaking photo opportunities of the Aegean Sea from the skies.
 Advance booking is highly recommended.

 Foot passengers can take ferries from Athens (All Ports) to Patmos, and most sailings are accessible for wheelchair users.
 If you want to double-check what's available, feel free to reach out to our support team.
 It's best to be at the boarding gate at least 60 minutes before the ferry leaves.
 You can also choose extras like Flexi Cancellation and SMS Notifications when booking, to make your trip a bit more carefree.